email4prasanth/InterviewQuestion/Project.md

 - Project                 : Lereta
 - DevOps Tools            : Azure DevOps, Terraform, Sonarqube, New Relic, Kubernetes
 - Responsibilities:
-    - Created and configured AWS resources like app services, SQL databases, SQL server, app registration’s, vnet’s, subnets via Terraform scripts.
+    - Created and configured AWS resources like app services, SQL databases, SQL servers, app registrations, vnets, and subnets via Terraform scripts.
-    - Creating repositories, branches, tags, pipelines in Azure DevOps.
+    - Creating repositories, branches, tags, and pipelines in Azure DevOps.
-    - Configuring the Sonarqube, code coverage tasks in Azure DevOps build pipelines.
+    - Configuring the Sonarqube and code coverage tasks in Azure DevOps build pipelines.
-    - Developed and Designed Azure DevOps Pipelines to manage the resources across multiple organizations in AWS.
+    - Developed and designed Azure DevOps pipelines to manage resources across multiple organizations in AWS.
     - Monitoring the build and release pipelines and informing the Developers on successful deployment in dev, qa and uat environments.
-    - Granting access to Developers to the respective repositories and helping the developers in the merge conflicts.
+    - Granting access to developers to the respective repositories and helping the developers in the merge conflicts.
-    - Automated various infrastructure activities like continuous Deployment, Environments configuration files, users and Packages.
+    - Automated various infrastructure activities like continuous deployment, environment configuration files, users, and packages.

 - Project # 2: